FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 - p_XY : p-value of ETE estimate
 - NETE = ETE/C1 : normalized transfer entropy estimate

+**NB**: the script can be edited in order to:
+- select weekly or daily dataframe
+- select different Countries
+- select different lags, input and output features for evaluating the EpiMob_TransferEntropy estimates

-### 5. Output_Experiments
+### 4. Output_Experiments

-Output_Experiments is the destination folder of the results of experiments launched on dataframe of collection of synthetic time-series.
+Output_Experiments is the destination folder of the results of experiments launched on the weekly dataframe of collection of time-series.

 NB: Launching the experiment requires specifying an experiment name which we refer to as **expname**.